1952 Kesteven County Council election: Leadenham and Ruskington, May 1954

 Hence, Kelway and Brighton were elected.
 The Leadenham electorate numbered 1,171, meaning the turnout was approximately 57%.
 The number of registered voters in Ruskington was 1,702, and the turnout was 65%.

 Corby and Navenby, July 1954

 The elevation of the Earl of Ancaster (Corby) to the aldermanic bench, and the death of R. A. Mason (Navenby) prompted by-elections.
 Polling took place on 3 July 1954.

+In Corby, the following candidates contested the election: